asyncapi/website/pages/docs/tutorials/studio-document-validation.md

 1. You can see the error message on the screen: `Empty or invalid document.
 Please fix errors/define AsyncAPI document.`

-2. Open diagnostics, you can see more information related to your errors.
+2. Open **DIAGNOSTICS**, you can see more information related to your errors.

 3. Fix the incorrect AsyncAPI specification number to `3.0.0`.